rinaldowouterson/mcp-open-webresearch/README.md

 ### `search_web`

 Performs a search across configured engines.
+When sampling is enabled, uses the client's LLM to filter out irrelevant results.

 **Input Schema:**